Will this new electric bike share scheme inspire Invernessians to get in the saddle?

 It also runs Forth Bike, Scotland’s largest electric bike scheme linking Stirling, Falkirk and Clackmannanshire.

-Marie-Hélène Houle, Bewen communications and marketing director, says the bikes are designed to get around the city in an easy, fun and comfortable way.
+Marie-Hélène Houle, Bewegen communications and marketing director, says the bikes are designed to get around the city in an easy, fun and comfortable way.

 “We are proud to be part of this journey and look forward to the success of Hi-Bike.”